oktant/nosy-email/README.md

 # nosy

-The project intend to give a full comprehensive solution for companies as a notification service.
+The project intends to give a full comprehensive solution for companies as a notification service.
 NoSy is a fully open-source project.